awsdocs/amazon-chime-administration-guide/doc_source/porting.md

 # Porting existing phone numbers<a name="porting"></a>

-You can port existing United States phone numbers from your phone carrier to use with Amazon Chime Business Calling or Amazon Chime Voice Connectors\.
-To do so, submit a support request from the Amazon Chime console\.
-The porting process can take between 2\-4 weeks\.
+If you want to turn on Amazon Chime Business Calling for your Amazon Chime users, or if you want to use an Amazon Chime Voice Connector for SIP trunking with an existing phone system, you have the option to provision new phone numbers in the Amazon Chime console\.
+However, if you want to keep your existing phone numbers, you can port United States phone numbers from your phone carrier\.
+To start the porting process, submit a support request from the Amazon Chime console\.
+Porting can take between 2\-4 weeks\.

 Before you can port phone numbers for Amazon Chime Voice Connectors, you must create an Amazon Chime Voice Connector\.
 For more information, see [Creating an Amazon Chime Voice Connector](create-voicecon.md)\.